- Future Students

 - Scholarship Renewal

 - Contact Us

-Scholarship appeals must be submitted to the OSU Scholarship Office by the published deadlines by email to email@example.com or in person at the Kerr Administration Building, Room B108.
+Scholarship appeals must be submitted to the OSU Scholarship Office by the published deadlines by email to firstname.lastname@example.org, in person at the Kerr Administration Building Room B108, or through the online DocuSign submission link (requires ONID login).
 If you are submitting your appeal by email, please attach all documents as one PDF file.
 Late and incomplete appeals will not be accepted.
 Appeals typically are processed within 2-3 weeks of submission.

 Students who did not meet the minimum cumulative GPA and/or annual credit completion requirement at the end of Spring term will be notified their scholarship award has been cancelled by the Scholarship Office in July.
 Students may request reinstatement of their scholarship by submitting an appeal no later than the last Friday in September.
 Along with the signed appeal form, a complete appeal includes: